-- -processor Names the checker to be run; see Section 2.2 - -processorpath Indicates where to search for the checker; should also contain any qualifiers used by the Subtyping Checker; see Section 22.2 - -proc: {none,only} Controls whether checking happens; -proc: none means to skip checking; -proc: only means to do only checking, without any subsequent compilation; see Section 2.2.4 - -implicit:class Suppresses warnings about implicitly compiled files (not named on the command line); see Section 31.2 - -XDTA: noannotations incomments and -XDTA: spaces incomments to turn off parsing annotation comments and to turn on parsing annotation comments even when they contain spaces; applicable only to the Checker Framework compiler; see Section 27.2.1 - -J Supply an argument to the JVM that is running javac; for example, -J-Xmx2500m to increase its maximum heap size - -doe To "dump on error", that is, output a stack trace whenever a compiler warning/error is produced.
+- -processor Names the checker to be run; see Section 2.2 - -processorpath Indicates where to search for the checker; should also contain any qualifiers used by the Subtyping Checker; see Section 22.2 - -proc: {none,only} Controls whether checking happens; -proc: none means to skip checking; -proc: only means to do only checking, without any subsequent compilation; see Section 2.2.4 - -implicit:class Suppresses warnings about implicitly compiled files (not named on the command line); see Section 31.2 - -J Supply an argument to the JVM that is running javac; for example, -J-Xmx2500m to increase its maximum heap size - -doe To "dump on error", that is, output a stack trace whenever a compiler warning/error is produced.
 Useful when debugging the compiler or a checker.